rchriste/OnPurpose/README.md

 **New Responsive Multi-Step Goal** The word responsive means do **not** prompt for a next step but this goal should be findable when parenting an action to a goal.

-**New Proactive Motivational Reason** This is for stating that the item captured is a reason for doing something.
+**New Proactive Motivational Reason For Taking Action** This is for stating that the item captured is a reason for doing something.
 Because there is almost always a diverse number of benefits to doing something the word motivational is also used.
 The test to know if a reason is motivational is to ask the question if this was not true would that significantly change the priority or cancel the work. _Emoji is a target 🎯 that provides something to aim for._

-**New Responsive Motivational Reason** Once again the word responsive means that when something comes up this is a motivation for acting or responding but _On Purpose_ should **not** prompt to define goals or actions.
+**New Responsive Motivational Reason For Taking Action** Once again the word responsive means that when something comes up this is a motivation for acting or responding but _On Purpose_ should **not** prompt to define goals or actions.

 After you declare an _item type_ and before you are given the full contextual list you also need to set what I am currently calling the "Staging" for that item.
 This is required because the information is used to order the list.
 The following is what that menu looks like.